eth-cscs/firecrest-training/firecrest_demo/part2.md

 # 1. Get tha different parameters of our deployment
 # 2. Get the username of the user
-# 3. List all microservices and their status
-# 4. List the contents of a directory
+# 3. List the contents of a directory
-# 5. Upload and download "small" files
+# 4. Upload and download files
+# 5. Submit a job
+# 6. [Optional] Submit a job and poll until the it is finished
 ```